 - {REPODIR}: The lcr-modules repository directory.
-This corresponds to the repository value under \shared in the lcr-modules configuration. - {MODSDIR}: The current module subdirectory.
+This corresponds to the repository value under shared in the lcr-modules configuration. - {MODSDIR}: The current module subdirectory.
 This corresponds to {REPODIR}/modules/<name>/ <version>. - {SCRIPTSDIR}: The lcr-scripts repository directory.
-This corresponds to the lcr-scripts value under \shared in the lcr-modules configuration.
+This corresponds to the lcr-scripts value under shared in the lcr-modules configuration.

-3.7.2 Convenience Set Functions
+4.7.2 Convenience Set Functions

-The Setup Instructions demonstrate that everything is configured using the same snakemake config nested dictionary object, generally under the "lcr-modules" key.
+The Getting Started instructions demonstrate that everything is configured using the same snakemake config nested dictionary object, generally under the "lcr-modules" key.
 While transparent, it results in verbose code, such as:

-'''

 config["lcr-modules"]["manta"]["inputs"]["sample_bam"] = "data/{sample_id}.bam"

-'''

 Alternatively, you can use the so-called convenience "set functions" to simplify the code somewhat.
 In order to use them, you must first enable them.
 Behind the scenes, the snakemake config object is stored internally for easy access.
+Note that you only need to use the oncopipe.enable_set_functions() function once.